Jonathan Bui, Associate Professor

 Residency: UC San Diego; Fellowship: University of Chicago

-Dr. Trauner has served as interim chair of the Department of Neurosciences as well as chair of the Health Sciences Faculty Council, vice chair of the Department of Neurosciences, and chief of Pediatric Neurology at UCSD.
-She sees patients with neurodevelopmental disorders, including autism spectrum disorders, language and neurobehavioral disorders, and epileptic behavior syndromes.
+Dr. Trauner has served as Chief of Pediatric Neurology at UCSD since 1981.
+She has also served as Interim Chair of the Department of Neurosciences, Chair of the Health Sciences Faculty Council, and Vice Chair of the Department of Neurosciences.
+She is board certified in pediatrics, child neurology, and neurodevelopmental disabilities.
+Her clinical interests encompass the entire spectrum of neurodevelopmental disorders, including autism spectrum disorders, language impairment, motor delay, neurobehavioral disorders, and epileptic behavior syndromes.
 Her research focuses on the cognitive consequences of conditions that alter brain development early in life.

 Sonya Wang, Assistant Clinical Professor